 The natural vegetation in the Garden is savanna, an intermediate between Mixed Lowveld Bushveld and Sour Lowveld Bushveld.
-The landscaped part of the Garden is characterised by magnificent lawns and indigenous trees.
-The Lowveld Garden has one of the best tree collections in South Africa, with over a third of the Lowveld's 800 indigenous woody plant species represented in the Garden.
+The landscaped part of the Garden is characterised by magnificent lawns and indigenous plants.
+The Lowveld Garden has one of the largest collections of South African trees, with over a third of the Lowveld's 800 indigenous woody plant species represented in the Garden.
 The indigenous LM or Durban grass (Dactyloctenium australe) has been used exclusively as a lawn grass in the Garden and grows more easily in the shade than most other grasses.

 Plants in the developed Garden have been grouped in various ways, according to one of the following:

 - Habitat or ecology, e.g. forest or woodland

 - Plant family relationships, e.g. wild figs, aloes or legumes, or